 The combination of PET and CT creates a three-dimensional image of tissue function and cell activity in the body.
 This helps locate the precise location and extent of tumors, and identifies disease that may otherwise go undetected.

-- Replaces multiple medical testing procedures with a single exam.
+- A single-exam alternative for multiple medical testing procedures

-Moores Cancer Center has also been elected to the National Comprehensive Cancer Network (NCCN).
-The NCCN is an exclusive alliance of 25 NCI cancer centers, whose mission is to create and establish the standards for oncology care.
+Moores Cancer Center is also part of the National Comprehensive Cancer Network (NCCN), an exclusive alliance of cancer centers, whose mission is to create and establish the standards for oncology care.